angular/angular/aio/content/tutorial/first-app/first-app-lesson-04.md

 ## Conceptual preview of interfaces

-Angular interfaces are custom data types for your app.
+[Interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) are custom data types for your app.

 Angular uses TypeScript to take advantage of working in a strongly typed programming environment.
 Strong type checking reduces the likelihood of one element in your app sending incorrectly formatted data to another.
 Such type-mismatch errors are caught by the TypeScript compiler and many such errors can also be caught in your IDE.

-This lesson creates an interface for the first Angular app.
-The interface defines properties that represent data about a single house.
+In this lesson, you'll create an interface to define properties that represent data about a single housing location.

 ## Lesson steps